|

 NAPS stated that the APWU had published an article about referencing the EAS maintenance work that is going to

 be audit and should result in jobs for the APWU.
-USPS Response: USPS

 can’t respond to articles the APWU publishes in their national magazine.
 USPS

 will have to wait until the APWU contract is ratified before it can brief NAPS.
-2. What

 happens with the FMO positions in Districts that went away during this current restructuring?
 Since each lead Plant